2022 United States Senate elections: Partisan composition

 Democrats' strong performance has been attributed to, among other factors, backlash to abortion-rights restrictions following the U.S. Supreme Court's June 2022 decision in Dobbs v.
 Jackson Women's Health Organization that overturned Roe v.
 Wade, negative reaction to Republican extremism and election denialism, better candidate quality among Democrats than Republicans, and youth turnout and vote splitting in key races.
 Some Republicans blamed Trump for the party's underwhelming showing, citing the underperformance of candidates he endorsed such as Herschel Walker in Georgia and Oz in Pennsylvania.
 Democrats won full terms in the Class 3 Senate seats in Arizona and Pennsylvania for the first time since the 1962 elections.

-The 2022 election cycle was the first time since the 2006 Senate elections that Democrats made net gains in a midterm year, and the 2022 cycle tied with the 1990 elections for the lowest number of party flips, at only 1 seat each.
+The 2022 election cycle was the first time since the 2006 Senate elections that Democrats made net gains in a midterm year.
+Additionally, the 2022 cycle tied with the 1990 elections for the lowest number of party flips, at only 1 seat each.
 This was only the third election in U.S. history (after 1914 and 1934) where the opposition party failed to flip any Senate seats.
 It is the most recent election cycle in which the president's party gained Senate seats and simultaneously lost House seats in a midterm, which also occurred in 1914, 1962, 1970, and 2018; it was the first midterm in which Democrats did so since 1962.
 It was a historically good cycle for incumbents; it was the first time ever since the ratification of the 17th Amendment, which mandated the popular election of U.S. senators, in which no incumbents were defeated for either a primary or general election.
 (Note: In the 1914 U.S. Senate elections, no incumbent senator lost a general election, but two senators, one each from Kansas and South Dakota, lost renomination in their primary elections.)
 Maggie Hassan (New Hampshire), Ron Johnson (Wisconsin), Mark Kelly (Arizona), Catherine Cortez-Masto (Nevada), Lisa Murkowski (Alaska), and Warnock (Georgia) faced competitive races but were all re-elected.